-An invitee has the property owner’s express or implied permission to visit the property for the purpose of conducting business transactions, such as a customer in a shop.
-The property owner owes the invitee a duty of care to ensure the premises are safe form known and unknown hazards.
+An invitee has the property owner’s expressed or implied permission to visit the property for the purpose of conducting business transactions, such as a customer in a shop.
+The property owner owes the invitee a duty of care to ensure the premises are safe from known and unknown hazards.

 Trespassers are those not authorized to be on a property, and in most cases no duty of care is owed to them other than to avoid intentionally setting hazards for them.
 However, child trespassers may be owed a duty of care for certain hazards, such as swimming pools or what are known as attractive nuisances.

 Common causes of premises liability accidents

 - Debris, such as litter or plant clippings

 - Walkways cluttered with equipment, boxes, or other items